grayerbeard/RPi4_Python_FanshimPWM_Temperature_Control_with_logging/README.md

 git clone https\://github\.com/grayerbeard/RPi4_Python_FanshimPWM_Temperature_Control_with_logging\.git -b pwm_fanshim --single-branch /home/pi/fanshim/
 '''

-That will create the folder "fanshim" (dont create it before) and install the code as a local git repository.
+That will create the folder "fanshim" (dont create it before) and install the code as a local git repository by extracting just this branch.

 ## Install Tmux